paulocaldas/stranded-ASE/README.md

 `samtools view -H your_input.bam | grep '^@RG'` <br>

-If this command produces no output, or if the output is incomplete or incorrect, you need to add or replace read groups. <br>
+If this command produces no output (or an incorrect output) you need to add or replace read groups. <br>
 If it shows well-defined @RG lines, you can skip this step. <br>

 *Run the wrapper for GATK's AddOrReplaceReadGroups.*